Influence of a keV sterile neutrino on neutrino-less double beta decay -- how things changed in the recent years: Introduction

-The influence of keV sterile neutrinos on the effective mass in neutrino-less double beta decay has also been discussed a few years ago in Ref.~\cite{Bezrukov:2005mx}, see also Ref.~\cite{Benes:2005hn}.
+The influence of keV sterile neutrinos on the effective mass in $0\nu\beta\beta$ has also been discussed a few years ago in Ref.~\cite{Bezrukov:2005mx}, see also Refs.~\cite{Benes:2005hn,deGouvea:2006gz}.
 It was concluded that the restricted mass range, $2~{\rm keV} \lesssim M \lesssim 5~{\rm keV}$, in combination with the hard X-ray bound~\cite{Watson:2006qb,Abazajian:2001vt,Abazajian:2006jc,Boyarsky:2005us,Mirabal:2010jj} and the Ly-$\alpha$ bound~\cite{Boyarsky:2008xj}, renders the new contribution invisibly small.
 However, the caveat in that argument is two-fold.
-First of all, the lower bound from Ly-$\alpha$ is altered~\cite{Kusenko:2006rh} if an alternative production mechanism is considered~\cite{Bezrukov:2009th,Nemevsek:2012cd,Shaposhnikov:2006xi}.
-Secondly, in 2012 we have measured the previously unknown mixing angle $\theta_{13}$ to be relatively large~\cite{An:2012eh,Ahn:2012nd,Abe:2011fz,Abe:2012tg}: this, in turn, increases the variability of the effective mass~\cite{Lindner:2005kr}.
-Based on Ref.~\cite{Bezrukov:2005mx}, the statement of a negligible influence of the keV sterile neutrino on $0\nu\beta\beta$ was repeated in several subsequent references~\cite{Bezrukov:2007qz,Shaposhnikov:2008rc,Boyarsky:2009ix,Ruchayskiy:2011aa,Asaka:2011pb}.
+First, the lower bound from Ly-$\alpha$ is altered~\cite{Kusenko:2006rh} if an alternative production mechanism is considered~\cite{Bezrukov:2009th,Nemevsek:2012cd,Shaposhnikov:2006xi}.
+Second, in 2012 we have measured the previously unknown mixing angle $\theta_{13}$ to be relatively large~\cite{An:2012eh,Ahn:2012nd,Abe:2011fz,Abe:2012tg}: this, in turn, increases the variability of the effective mass~\cite{Lindner:2005kr}.
+Based on Ref.~\cite{ Bezrukov:2005mx}, the statement of a negligible influence of the keV sterile neutrino on $0\nu\beta\beta$ was repeated in Refs.~\cite{Bezrukov:2007qz,Shaposhnikov:2008rc,Boyarsky:2009ix,Ruchayskiy:2011aa,Asaka:2011pb}.
 In particular, the authors of Ref.~\cite{Asaka:2011pb} have applied an oversimplification by neglecting the CP-phase of the keV-neutrino contribution, which is however necessary to quantify its influence.

-Recently, the authors of Refs.~\cite{Barry:2011fp,Blennow:2010th} showed that, in a seesaw type~I setting with 3 left-handed and 3 right-handed neutrinos, the effective mass $m_{ee}$ has to vanish if all six neutrino mass eigenstates have masses below the nuclear momentum transfer $|\vec{q}| = \mathcal{O}(100~{\rm MeV})$.
-This theorem shows that the influence of low-lying sterile states can be relevant.
-In addition, this cancellation can even appear generation-wise~\cite{Barry:2011fp} in the case of a form-dominant~\cite{Chen:2009um,Choubey:2010vs} Dirac mass matrix $m_D$.